 Online degree programs in the French language are extremely rare, but do exist.
 Further, bachelor's programs in modern language with a concentration in French can be found.
-Online French courses in a standalone format are available.
+Online French courses in a standalone format are more commonly available.
 These courses may require a high school diploma or the equivalent.
 Some are designed for beginners, and others anticipate intermediate speakers.
 Students will need a CD-ROM drive, sound card, microphone, headphones, speakers and Microsoft Word.
 Software may include Quicktime and Qualcomm Purevoice.

 Aspiring interpreters, translators, and teachers will generally need at least a bachelor's degree, although for interpreters and translators, the most important qualification is fluency in both English and French.
 Public school teachers are required to be licensed in all states, and specific regulations vary by state, so check before choosing an educational program.

 In general, online courses in the French language are either at the beginner or intermediate level.
 Separated into modems or sections, the courses consist of conversational French as used in different everyday settings, such as airports, hotels and restaurants.
 Students are also exposed to various cultural elements of the French and the French language, including literature, history and social practices.
 The only prerequisite for most online French language courses is a high school diploma or general education diploma (GED).
 With teacher recommendations, qualified high school students may be admitted to some college courses.

 Different schools conduct their online courses in different manners.
 In some cases, French language courses can last six weeks and consist of a set number of modules.
 Other schools allow students up to a year to complete the course requirements at their own pace.
 Courses are delivered entirely online, therefore there are no in-person work requirements.
 Some courses and exercises may be accessed by way of CD-ROM.